ADHD Paralysis: How to Overcome It and Move Forward

 Simplify your Schedule

 Having too many big goals in a day can be confusing and lead to an information overload.
 Plus, if you have problems with time management, packing a lot of goals in a short time will simply lead to more delays and failed deadlines.
 So, keep your daily schedule simple--focus on a smaller number of things that you know you can accomplish.
-You can also try setting up an elastic to-do list, in which you aim to do several tasks but prioritize one or two things, or time-box your day to help you stick to your schedule.
+You can also try setting up an elastic task system, in which you aim to do several tasks but prioritize one or two things, or time-box your day to help you stick to your schedule.

 Keep Moving